The mission was clear. The path to act on it wasn’t.

 Homepage of OMG Women Outreach Women website featuring a smiling woman with dreadlocks, navigation menu, call-to-action buttons, program details, and photos of diverse women engaged in community activities.

-OMG WOW didn't have a membership tier structure before this project.
-The three tiers: Community, Level Up, and Premium were created as part of the redesign.
-Built around the organization's existing mentorship model and educational programming.
-Each tier maps to a different level of commitment and need, from free trial access to 1:1 mentorship and full program access.
+OMG WOW had no membership structure before this project.
+The three tiers, Community, Level Up, and Premium, were created as part of the redesign, each mapping to a different level of commitment and need.
+Every section that follows addresses a specific friction point identified in research.

 A webpage showing membership options for a women-focused program.
 Contains a banner with smiling women, a description about belonging and growth, and three membership tiers: Community, Level Up, and Premium, each with details and pricing.